stephen-boynton/functional-programming-notes/2 - Functional Programming in JS.md

 Currying - Transforming a function with multiple arguments into a function with one argument that returns another function that takes more arguments as needed.

+*Whoa!
+Stop here.
+Okay, so currying is a lot simpler than it sounds.
+It's basically what you're doing down below in Function Factories, but is added to the Function object so that you can use it whenever.
+Now, currying will allow you to fully bind arguments together, that's the difference (I think) between it and the partial binding you'll see later.
+Continue on!*

 ### Function Manipulation
 #### Apply, call, and the this keyword